arvados/rnaseq-cwl-training/lesson1/lesson1.md

 For this analysis, the input parameters are the fastq file and the reference data required by STAR.

-In the original bash script, the following variables are declared:
+In the original shell script, the following variables are declared:

 ```
 # initialize a variable with an intuitive name to store the name of the input fastq file